Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 ***Neutral Good (NG).*** Neutral Good creatures do the best they can, working within rules but not feeling bound by them.
 A kindly person who helps others according to their needs is probably Neutral Good.

 ***Chaotic Good (CG).*** Chaotic Good creatures act as their conscience directs with little regard for what others expect.
-A rebel who waylays a cruel baron’s tax collectors and uses the stolen money to help the poor is probably Chaotic Good.
+A rebel who waylays a cruel baron's tax collectors and uses the stolen money to help the poor is probably Chaotic Good.

 ***Lawful Neutral (LN).*** Lawful Neutral individuals act in accordance with law, tradition, or personal codes.
-Someone who follows a disciplined rule of life—and isn’t swayed either by the demands of those in need or by the temptations of evil—is probably Lawful Neutral.
+Someone who follows a disciplined rule of life—and isn't swayed either by the demands of those in need or by the temptations of evil—is probably Lawful Neutral.

-***Neutral (N).*** Neutral is the alignment of those who prefer to avoid moral questions and don’t take sides, doing what seems best at the time.
-Someone who’s bored by moral debate is probably Neutral.
+***Neutral (N).*** Neutral is the alignment of those who prefer to avoid moral questions and don't take sides, doing what seems best at the time.
+Someone who's bored by moral debate is probably Neutral.

 ***Chaotic Neutral (CN).*** Chaotic Neutral creatures follow their whims, valuing their personal freedom above all else.
 A scoundrel who wanders the land living by their wits is probably Chaotic Neutral.